gbrsoos/8WeekSQLChallenge/Week 1: Danny's Diner/Solution.md

 #### Entity Relationship Diagram
 ![Week 1 - Entity Relationship Diagram](utils/Week1_dbdiagam.png)

+As visualized on the diagram and written above, the database consists of 3 tables: sales, members, and menu.
+The primary connecting variables are customer_id and product_id, these are going to play a crucial role in conducting the queries.

 ## Solution
 ### Step 1: Getting hold of the database from [DB-Fiddle](https://www.db-fiddle.com/f/2rM8RAnq7h5LLDTzZiRWcd/138)
 ```sql